-- All user management commands can have the USING PLUGIN clause, whose purpose is to enable selection of a particular UserManager plug-in from the list in firebird.conf. - The default user manager in firebird.conf is Srp.
-If you need to manage legacy logins, set it to Legacy\UserManager, e.g., UserManager = Legacy\UserManager, Srp. - UserManager can be configured at database level, in databases.conf.
+All user management commands can have the USING PLUGIN clause, whose purpose is to enable selection of a particular UserManager plug-in from the list in firebird.conf.

+- The default user manager in firebird.conf is Srp.
+If you need to manage legacy logins, add Legacy\UserManager to UserManager, e.g. UserManager = Legacy\UserManager, Srp. - UserManager can be configured at database level, in databases.conf.